piccolo3528/Stock-Portfolio/README.md

-# This is a basic Stock-Protfolio built usin hard coded data
+# This is a basic Stock-Protfolio built using hard coded backend data